9brada6/tabs-with-posts/development.md

 - Read more about perm => 'readable' and 'editable' and add setting.
 - Add permission.
 - Add taxonomy options(with post formats).
-- Make a way to remove deleted posts from include/exclude posts by id.
 - Make a way to remove deleted authors.
 - Make a way to remove deleted categories.
 - Show if a post/category/author is deleted?
-- There is a setting that is displaying the post even if it doesn't exit.
 - Add a way for post order to order things via a filter.
-- Add meta_key for the post order.s
+- Add meta_key for the post order.
 - Add filters for all things?
 - Add an init method to all classes.